Eminkrkt/Tank-helicopter-detect-and-auto-weapon/README.md

    battlefield.
    The gun automatically detects __Tank and Helicopter__ and turns the gun's barrel towards the target it has determined.
 Our algorithm also determined
    Even if the conditions are met, the gun starts firing.
+   - When the weapon is required to be modular, it can be mounted on __Land Forces Vehicles__ and  __Attack helicopters__ This gives you an advantage on the battlefield.

 ## **ALGORİTMA**